sparckles/Robyn/docs/README.md

   --workers WORKERS         Choose the number of workers.
 [Default: 1] --dev                     Development mode.
 It restarts the server based on file changes.
-  --log-level LOG_LEVEL     Set the log level name
+  --log-level LOG_LEVEL     Set the log level name --version                 Know the current installed version of Robyn
 ```

 Log level can be `DEBUG`, `INFO`, `WARNING`, or `ERROR`.